 Lite accessory bags

-When packing my carry on or even for suitcase odds and ends, I look for lightweight accessory bags.
+When packing my carry-on or even for suitcase odds and ends, I look for lightweight accessory bags.
 The best are plastic or fabric.

-In my carry-on, I always pack one accessory bag with everything I will want or need in flight.
+In my carry-on, I always pack one accessory bag with everything I will want or need during the flight.
 I always include earbuds and electronics, a power cord, mints and snacks, lip balm, boarding passes, antibacterial wipes, and earplugs if I want to catch a nap.
-I even take my eye drops and hand lotion out of my liquids bag after going through security and pop it into this bag so I have it when the air on the plane is just too dry.
+I even take my eye drops and hand lotion out of my liquids bag after going through security and pop them into this bag so I have it when the air on the plane is just too dry.
 Just before getting on the plane, I take it out and keep it with me as I store my carry-on.
 This ensures that I’m quick to settle into my seat and I have all of my gear ready to fly!

 At our destination, we often head out for excursions or spend the day exploring.
 For these day trips, I always pack a day bag with essentials like our raincoats, camera, sunscreen, water bottle, and any other necessary supplies for the day.
 Typically, if I don’t use our day bag to actually travel to our destination, I will pack it into the bottom of my suitcase.
 I also try to carry the lightest day bag possible and pick one that my husband is willing to carry so we can switch off the load.

 I hope my tools for travel give you some helpful ideas when you pack for your next adventure and give you just the wiggle room you need in your suitcase!